Isentropic processes for axisymmetric Black Holes: Charged particle in stationary axisymmetric spacetime

 \subsection{Isentropic absorption of the charged particle}

 For an isentropic process, the second law of black hole mechanics leads to

-The change in mass $dM$, charge $dQ$, and angular momentum $dJ$ of the blackhole, when the charged particle enters the horizon, is given by $E$, $q$, and $L$ respectively.
-Further, the change of electromagnetic potential energy is given by $q \Phi_e = q A_t - \Omega q A_\phi$.
-Therefore, the above equation gives
+The change in mass $dM$, charge $dQ$, and angular momentum $dJ$ of the black hole, when the charged particle enters the horizon, is given by $E$, $q$, and $L$, respectively.
+The spacetime under consideration is stationary, so the event horizon will be a Killing horizon \cite{Date2001, Carroll_2019}.
+One can consider the Killing horizon to be generated by the Killing vector